-The percent positivity for HIV testing increased among males aged 20-29 and 40-49 years compared to preceding half-years.
+The percent positivity for HIV testing continued to increase among males aged 20-29 and declined among males aged 40-49 years compared to preceding half-years.
 In comparison with historical baseline, the percent positivity decreased among all males aged 30 or greater years.
-Overall, the percent positivity among males slightly increased in 2013, when compared with 2012.
+Overall, the percent positivity among males slightly increased in the first half year of 2014, when compared with the first half year of 2013.

-While the percent positivity among female age groups are lower overall compared with males, the highest percent positivity was observed among those aged 40-49 in the second half of 2013.
+While the percent positivity among female age groups are lower overall compared with males, the highest percent positivity was observed among those aged 40-49 in the first half of 2014.
 Percent positivity among females of all age groups decreased compared to the historical average.
-Furthermore, percent positivity among females decreased slightly in 2013 compared to 2012.